mrugeshmaster/multi-label-clf-arxiv/README.md

 ## Dataset
 Original ArXiV dataset is too huge for classification task so we used metadata published by Kaggle <br>
 [Kaggle Dataset : ArXiv Metadata](https://www.kaggle.com/Cornell-University/arxiv)

+## Test Dataset
+Test dataset is too huge to upload it on Github.
+Download and unzip the test dataset.